Just yesterday,

 Today, I am a patient.

 When a diagnosis like cholangiocarcinoma arrives, the ground shifts quickly.
-This page helps you orient, understand what matters first, and take the next step calmly.

 You do not need to understand everything right now.

-You do need a clear, steady starting point.
+You do need a clear starting point.

 Understanding the Bile Duct Environment